Study Reveals Fibromyalgia Sufferers Choose CBD Over Pain Medications

 - 23.1% replaced benzodiazepines (generally medications that produce a tranquilizing effect like Xanax and Valium) with CBD products.

-The study also revealed that most of the CBD using fibromyalgia participants either reduced or stopped using their pain medications because of the benefits they experienced from using CBD, including fewer side effects and better management of their fibromyalgia symptoms.
+The study reports that most CBD using fibromyalgia participants either reduced or stopped using their pain medications because of the benefits they experienced from using CBD.
+The benefits of using CBD over pain medications included CBD having fewer side effects, and CBD being better at managing fibromyalgia symptoms.